 EXPLANATORY NOTE

-As explained in a November 8, 2001 Form 8-K filed by Enron Corporation (Enron or the Company) with the Securities and Exchange Commission, Enron will be restating its consolidated financial statements for the fiscal years ended December 31, 1997 through 2000 and for the first and second quarters of 2001.
+As explained in a November 8, 2001 Form 8-K filed by Enron Corp.
+(Enron) with the Securities and Exchange Commission, Enron will be filing restated consolidated financial statements for the fiscal years ended December 31, 1997 through 2000 and for the first and second quarters of 2001 but it has not yet done so.
 As a result, the previously issued financial statements for these periods and the audit reports covering the year-end financial statements for 1997 through 2000 should not be relied upon.
-In addition, as discussed in note 3 herein, the Company’s Board of Directors has formed a Special Committee to conduct an independent investigation and review of transactions between Enron and certain related parties.
-Management believes that 2001 third quarter results of operations were compiled in accordance with appropriate accounting practices.
-The Special Committee’s investigation, however, may impact the unaudited results set forth herein and the results set forth in the November 8, 2001 Form 8-K. In addition, the Company has been advised by Andersen LLP, Enron’s independent auditors, that, due to the ongoing Special Committee investigation, the Company will not obtain from Andersen LLP a review of the Company’s consolidated financial statements performed in accordance with established professional standards and procedures, which review is required by Rule 10-01(d) of Regulation S-X.
+In addition, as discussed in Note 2 herein, Enron’s Board of Directors has formed a Special Committee to conduct an independent investigation and review of transactions between Enron and certain related parties.
+Management believes that, based on information currently available to it, results of operations set forth herein were compiled in accordance with generally accepted accounting principles and fairly depict the financial condition of Enron, and include adjustments designed to capture the anticipated restatements.
+Information gathered during the Special Committee’s investigation, however, may impact the unaudited results set forth herein, including the adjustments designed to reflect the necessary restatements as well as the information set forth in the November 8, 2001 Form 8-K. In addition, Enron has been advised by Arthur Andersen LLP, Enron’s independent auditors, that, due to the ongoing Special Committee investigation, Arthur Andersen LLP is unable at this time to review Enron’s consolidated financial statements set forth herein in accordance with established professional standards and procedures for conducting such reviews, as established by generally accepted auditing standards, which review is required by Rule 10-01(d) of Regulation S-X.

 PART I. FINANCIAL INFORMATION